 LLCs Allow You to Shield Your Personal Assets

 One of the main reasons for franchise owner-operators to consider the LLC structure is that it provides a way to shield personal assets from business-related claims.
-What this means is that if somebody brings a lawsuit or legal claim against your business, it will not jeopardize your family’s bank account, your personal property, etc.
+What this means is that if somebody brings a lawsuit or legal claim against your business, it will not jeopardize your family’s bank accounts, your personal property, etc.

 Are There Disadvantages to the LLC Structure?